raspberrypilearning/electricity-generation/en/step_3.md

 --- task ---

 Run your program.
 The sprite should be invisible and it should say its title in the top right-hand side of the Stage.
+The example says "3rd Country".

+--- /task ---